AcK77/XCIRepacker/README.md

 # XCIRepacker

-This tool can convert your own XCI dumps into header patched NSPs who can be installed (with the content type patches for FS system module).
+This tool can convert your own XCI dumps into header patched NSPs which can be installed (with the content type patches for FS system module).

 Before any explanations: